Agile Cub: Practicing how we fight

-U.S. Airmen from Seymore Johnson Air Force Base, North Carolina, perform a hot refuel and reload as part of Agile Cub exercise, at Joint Base Langley-Eustis, Virginia, Mar.
-7, 2023.
-Agile Cub was performed at JBLE to take Airmen out of their comfort-zone and train in an unfamiliar location, testing abilities such as hot refuels and reloads, cargo transfers, proper surveillance and security as if in contested environments.
+U.S. Airmen from Seymour Johnson Air Force Base, North Carolina, participate in an Agile Cub exercise at Joint Base Langley-Eustis, Virginia, Mar.
+8, 2023.
+Agile Cub was performed at JBLE to take Airmen out of their comfort-zone and train in an unfamiliar location, improving deployment readiness.
 (U.S. Air Force photo by Airman 1st Class Mikaela Smith)

 |Date Taken: